stephvk130/2025-MAMA-Prediction/README.md

 - Best Male Group
 - Song of the Year

-where the popularity data, youtube comments & like statistics, and google trend data would be used.
+where the popularity data, youtube subscribers & view statistics, and google trend data would be used.

 We are interested in:
 - Does the award winners reflect the predictions we obtain from Spotify, Youtube data and Google trend?